Most homepage copy is written from the wrong seat.

 Every homepage has a primary visitor type.
 For a local physiotherapist: someone in pain who needs help now.
 For a B2B software company: a decision-maker evaluating options.
 For a web design service: a business owner who knows their site isn't working.

-Write for that person.
-Not for everyone.
-The tighter you define the person, the more powerfully the copy speaks to them — and the more likely they are to think "this is exactly what I need."
+Write for that person, not everyone.
+The tighter you define the person, the more powerfully the copy speaks to them, and the more likely they are to think "this is exactly what I need."

 The five-second test